teampanicbear/valentin-cheval/src/content/pages/home/index.md

     - Product Design
 intro:
   title: >-
-    Finance should empower people and make their lives easier, not become a source of frustration or confusion.
+    Financial services should be intuitive, accessible, and empowering.
+I use human-centered design to create solutions that resonate with customers.

-    Design thinking is the bridge between your company’s financial solution and user needs.
+    By applying design thinking, branding, and strategic planning, I’ve helped banks, fintechs, and crypto businesses improve customer experience, increase engagement, and drive growth.

-    By applying design thinking, branding, strategy, and a user-centered approach, I’ve helped banks, fintechs, crypto companies, centralized exchanges, and decentralized wallets close the gap between complex systems and user needs.
-My focus is on creating seamless, user-friendly experiences, fostering trust and engagement.
-This approach ensures financial services empower users and enable businesses to thrive in an evolving landscape.
+    My goal is to create financial experiences that are not only efficient but also enjoyable.
+I believe finance should be a positive force in people’s lives.
   companies:
     - name: Liquid
       logo: uploads/liquid.svg